cleesmith/writing_fodder/README.md

 ## Writing Tips When Using This Tool

-- Make your outline detailed for better results
+- Make your outline detailed for better results and follow they layout in the example
 - Include character descriptions that highlight personalities and motivations
 - Review and edit the generated chapters - they're a starting point, not final drafts
-- Use the AI's "thinking" file to understand its creative choices
+- Use the AI's "thinking" file to understand its creative choices, may be useful to make **prompt** adjustments

 ## Example Command